Project InnerEye Open-Source Software

 One HealthTech interview talking AI in Health, aeronautics, neurodiversity, and swimming in Mercury Opens in a new tab

+He is working across the chemistry and materials community to realise the benefits of generative AI (opens in new tab) and AI emulators (opens in new tab) across a spectrum of real-world applications.
 In health, he led the Project InnerEye (opens in new tab) OSS community, supporting partners to clinically deploy AI to accelerate cancer treatment in the NHS (opens in new tab).
-During the COVID-19 pandemic he led Microsoft’s Studies in Pandemic Preparedness (opens in new tab) collaborative research program and served on the Royal Society Rapid Assistance in Modelling the Pandemic (RAMP) (opens in new tab) steering committee to bolster UK epidemic modelling efforts.
-He was previously global lead for Microsoft’s Azure for Research program (opens in new tab), empowering researchers to take best advantage of cloud computing, including through data science, high-performance computing, and the internet of things.
-He was a member of Microsoft Global Hackathon (opens in new tab) 2023, 2022 and 2021 winning teams, and Health Data Research UK Team of the Year in 2020 (opens in new tab).
+He led Microsoft’s Studies in Pandemic Preparedness (opens in new tab) program and served on the Royal Society Rapid Assistance in Modelling the Pandemic (RAMP) (opens in new tab) steering committee to bolster UK and global pandemic response efforts.
+He led Microsoft’s Azure for Research program (opens in new tab), empowering researchers to take best advantage of cloud computing, including through data science, high-performance computing, and the internet of things.
+He was a member of Microsoft Global Hackathon (opens in new tab) 2024, 2023, 2022 and 2021 winning teams, and Health Data Research UK Team of the Year in 2020 (opens in new tab).

-He serves on the UK Medical Research Council (opens in new tab) Data Science Strategic Advisory and Translational Research Groups, and regularly advises funding agencies and research organisations on innovation and technology strategy, such as contributing to the US-UK Scientific Forum on Researcher Access to Data (opens in new tab).
+In public service, he advises funding agencies and research organisations on innovation and technology strategy.
+This includes the UK Medical Research Council Data Science Strategic Advisory and Translational Research Groups, and contributing to the US-UK Scientific Forum on Researcher Access to Data (opens in new tab).
 He is a visiting fellow at the Alan Turing Institute (opens in new tab) and University of Southampton, UK.